Baby Essentials for the First 3 Months You Can’t Forget About

 What should I buy for the first baby?

-Below is a baby shopping list for first time moms.
 It includes all the infant essentials to survive the first three months – all the things I would have regretted not getting.

-• What products my baby actually used AND
+- The products my baby actually used.

-I’ve also included what I as a mom used.
+I’ve also included what I, as a mom, used.

 Why?

-Moms have just gone through a major shock to their system with pregnancy, labor and birth.
-The first 3 months postpartum are an especially delicate time as your body is still recovering.
+Moms have just gone through a major shock to their system with pregnancy, labor, and birth.

 Do what’s best for you and your family.

-Save money on your baby essentials for the first 3 months by using:
+Before I get into my experience with baby essentials, here’s an important tip – save money on your baby essentials for the first 3 months by using:

-Amazon provides you with a one-time 10% discount on select items for babies from your registry, 60 days before your child’s arrival date.
+Amazon provides you with a one-time 10% discount on select items for babies from your registry 60 days before your child’s arrival date.

-There are also FREE 90 day returns on baby store purchases.
-Get the FREE 30 day Amazon Prime trial here, which you can cancel at anytime.
+There are also FREE 90-day returns on baby store purchases.
+Get the FREE 30-day Amazon Prime trial here, which you can cancel at any time.

 Before purchasing items on Amazon, go through Rakuten first!